12 Jun 6 HABITS FOR CAREWORKERS TO STAY HEALTHY

 5. Monitor Mental Health

-Your mental health is just as important as your physical fitness.
+Your mental health is just as important as your physical fitness, especially as a care worker; you want to be in good mental health to care for your clients.
 If you have negative emotions, a way you can tackle this is through meditation.
 Meditation finds a calming neutral in your life at times when you may feel like your life is hectic, by simply giving you a way to either manage it or free yourself from it entirely.
 It can also reward you with a sense of clarity and the ability to perceive things from beyond the negative emotions you feel.

 A great exercise for your mind, body and soul is yoga.
 Yoga will not only strengthen the body but will can also restore your mental health providing a sense of calming.
 Yoga is a form of physical activity that is gentle, soothing for the nerves and listens to your body’s requirements.